Programme Specification: Part III Physics

-- unseen examinations on three or more of the Major Options, taken at the start of the Lent Term (for aims 1 and 3 and learning outcomes 1 and 5);
+- unseen examinations on three or more of the Major Topics, taken at the start of the Lent Term (for aims 1 and 3 and learning outcomes 1 and 5);

-- unseen examinations on three or more of the Minor Options, normally examined in three Minor Options, normally taken at the start of the Easter term (for aims 1 and 3 and learning outcomes 1 and 5);
+- unseen examinations on three or more of the Minor Topics, normally taken at the start of the Easter term (for aims 1 and 3 and learning outcomes 1 and 5);

 - a General Physics Paper, taken towards the end of the Easter term (for aim 1 and learning outcome 3);